-Answer: A label is attached on the roadside sheet at the front side sheet seam.
+Answer: A label is attached on the roadside near the front of the trailer.
 This label will also provide the inflation pressure of the tires and GVWR.
 The serial number of the trailer is also stamped on the street side of the A frame by the LPG tanks.

-2. Awning suggestions:
+2. Visor suggestions:

-Your Zip Dee awning is intended to provide shade.
-Your awning can be used in light rain conditions if front or rear is tilted to let water run off.
-Light winds should not affect awning use.
-If you are leaving your trailer for long periods or in threatening weather, the awning should be retracted.
-Visit the Zip Dee website for more information and instructional videos.
+Your visor is intended to provide shade and light rain protection.
+If used in light rain conditions be sure to tilt the visor slightly to let water run off.
+Light winds should not affect the visors use.
+If you are leaving your trailer for long periods or in threatening weather, the visor should be removed.
+The visor and tents website is www.Pahaque.com.

-3. Cleaning the exterior of my Airstream.
-Suggestions:
+3. Suggestions for cleaning the exterior of my Airstream.